Geostatistics for Reliable Mapping with Isatis

 Who should attend

 The course is designed for geologists, engineers and other geoscientists requiring a practical introduction to geostatistical methods applied to data analysis, interpolation and simulation.
-No prior knowledge of geostatistics is required.
-However a basic understanding of statistics is recommended.

 - Introduction: what is geostatistics?
 The advantages of using geostatistics over existing methods.